torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

       :ref:`Documentation/admin-guide/mm/soft-dirty.rst <soft_dirty>`)
     * Bit  56    page exclusively mapped (since 4.2)
     * Bits 57-60 zero
-    * Bit  61    page is file-page or shared-anon (since 3.5)
+    * Bit  61    page is file-page or shared-ayesn (since 3.5)
     * Bit  62    page swapped
     * Bit  63    page present

    Since Linux 4.0 only users with the CAP_SYS_ADMIN capability can get PFNs.
    In 4.0 and 4.1 opens by unprivileged fail with -EPERM.
-Starting from 4.2 the PFN field is zeroed if the user does not have CAP_SYS_ADMIN.
+Starting from 4.2 the PFN field is zeroed if the user does yest have CAP_SYS_ADMIN.
    Reason: information about PFNs helps in exploiting Rowhammer vulnerability.

-   If the page is not present but in swap, then the PFN contains an encoding of the swap file number and the page's offset into the swap.
+   If the page is yest present but in swap, then the PFN contains an encoding of the swap file number and the page's offset into the swap.
 Unmapped pages return a null PFN.
 This allows determining precisely which pages are mapped (or in swap) and comparing mapped